 Speak at the Serpentine Sackler Gallery brought together four artists – Tania Bruguera, Douglas Gordon, Laure Prouvost and Cally Spooner – and coincided with the Serpentine Gallery’s survey of the late British conceptual artist John Latham.

 The artists in Speak each extended and updated Latham’s radical world view with their own sense of urgency.
-The Sackler became a transformed space with an installation of video, light, sound and sculpture in the Powder Rooms, and, in the gallery, a bid for Cuban presidency and a composition of drawings, sound and a single live body.
+The Serpentine Serpentine Gallery became a transformed space with an installation of video, light, sound and sculpture in the Powder Rooms, and, in the gallery, a bid for Cuban presidency and a composition of drawings, sound and a single live body.
 Each artist explored language as a medium for action, exchange and disruption.
 Together, they revealed how Latham’s ideas continue to resonate: from taking an unconventional approach, to the reception and transference of knowledge, to prioritising the role of the artist in society as an agent for change.

 Tania Bruguera directly addresses political and humanitarian issues in her native Cuba through performance and long-term social engagement projects.
 Her interventions parallel the ambitions of the Artist Placement Group (APG), co-founded by John Latham, which positioned the artist inside industry with the potential to effect change.
 For this exhibition, Bruguera made a video that built on her recent announcement to run for presidency in Cuba.